Low-dimensional representation of brain networks for seizure risk forecasting

 Given the well-defined metric structure of Euclidean space, our approach facilitates a more interpretable analysis of network dynamics and seizure-related connectivity changes.
 Moreover, our results support previous works suggesting that embedding brain connectivity networks into lower-dimensional spaces is sufficient for forecasting seizure risk~\cite{Duncan2013, guillemaud2024hyperbolic}.
 However, further research is needed to determine the specific conditions under which other geometrical embeddings may offer advantages, particularly in cases where hierarchical organization plays a dominant role in network connectivity.

 Our findings indicate that the most discriminating nodes remain consistent across different days, suggesting that these nodes may play a fundamental role in the neural mechanisms underlying seizure susceptibility.
-However, classification performance may be influenced by the selection of the interictal reference segment, introducing a potential source of variability.
-Future research could explore adaptive strategies for selecting the reference distribution to improve model robustness.
+This observation is in line with recent work showing that ordinal complexity metrics can identify spatially localized electrode-level signatures of seizure imminence~\cite{granado2025canine}, further supporting the relevance of node-level characterization for preictal state detection.

-The model's sensitivity to frequency bands highlights the individualized nature of seizure dynamics where most of the useful discriminant information seems to be contained in the connectivity at the $\delta$, $\theta$ and low $\gamma$ bands.
-The \(\theta\) band exhibited one of the highest classification performance across all patients, which aligns with prior studies emphasizing the role of theta oscillations in seizure-related neural activity \cite{cousyn2023daily}.
-The Low $\gamma$ band also showed one the highest classification results, reinforcing previous observations that fast activity contributes significantly to build a proictal state~\cite{guillemaud2024hyperbolic}.
+As demonstrated in the classification and forecasting analyses, the most discriminative band for each patient was selected based on performance metrics independently evaluated per band, and could be identified after an initial calibration period in a prospective setting.
+The model's sensitivity to frequency bands highlights the individualized nature of seizure dynamics where most of the useful discriminant information seems to be contained in the connectivity at the $\delta$ and $\alpha$ bands.
+The \(\delta\) and $\beta$ bands exhibited the highest prediction performance across all patients, which aligns with prior studies emphasizing the role of such oscillations in seizure-related neural activity~\cite{cousyn2023daily}.
+These findings are consistent with recent information-theoretic approaches showing that frequency-specific biomarkers, derived from high-frequency oscillations~\cite{granado2022high} and multiscale symbolic analysis of delta oscillations~\cite{granado2024multiscale}, carry significant discriminative power for preictal state characterisation.
 Nevertheless, our results suggest that optimal frequency band selection should be tailored to individual patients rather than assuming a universal optimal band.

-The pseudo-prospective forecasting approach demonstrated high prediction sensitivity (\(78.57\%\)), yet exhibited a tendency to misclassify preictal days.
-Furthermore, false positives were observed in \(21.43\%\) of interictal days, indicating that some interictal segments may share connectivity properties with preictal states.
+The pseudo-prospective forecasting approach demonstrated high prediction sensitivity ($78.57\%$), yet exhibited a tendency to misclassify preictal days.
+Furthermore, false positives were observed in $26\%$ of interictal days, indicating that some interictal segments may share connectivity properties with preictal states.
 This raises the question of whether these misclassifications represent a genuine high susceptibility of seizures.